 We understand that Centex Construction Products, Inc. ("CXP"), Centex Corporation ("Centex") and ARG Merger Corporation, ("Merger Sub") have proposed to enter into an Agreement and Plan of Merger dated as of July 21, 2003 (the "Merger Agreement"), pursuant to which 9,222,000 of the shares of CXP Common Stock owned by Centex will be exchanged for an equal number of shares of CXP Class B Common Stock, which new class will be entitled to elect 85% of the members of the Board of Directors of CXP and in all other respects be identical to the CXP Common Stock which will be entitled to elect 15% of the members of the Board of Directors of CXP (the "Reclassification").
-Additionally, we understand that CXP and Centex have proposed to enter into a Distribution Agreement dated as of July 21, 2003 (the "Distribution Agreement"), pursuant to which (i) CXP will pay a cash dividend of \$6.00 per share on a pro rata basis to all of the holders of CXP Class B Common Stock immediately prior to the Reclassification and Distribution (the "Cash Dividend") and (ii) Centex will then distribute all of its holdings of CXP Class B Common Stock and all of its holdings of CXP Common Stock to Centex's stockholders on a pro rata basis (the "Distribution") (the Reclassification, the Cash Dividend and the Distribution are herein collectively referred to as the "Transaction").
+Additionally, we understand that CXP and Centex have proposed to enter into a Distribution Agreement dated as of July 21, 2003 (the "Distribution Agreement"), pursuant to which (i) CXP will pay a cash dividend of \$6.00 per share on a pro rata basis to all of the holders of CXP Class B Common Stock and all of its holdings of CXP Common Stock to Centex's stockholders on a pro rata basis (the "Distribution") (the Reclassification, the Cash Dividend and the Distribution are herein collectively referred to as the "Transaction").
 You have provided us with copies of the final drafts of the Merger Agreement and the Distribution Agreement.
 All defined terms not otherwise defined herein shall have the meanings as ascribed to them in such documents.